 Lincoln had political enemies, personal enemies, and southern enemies.
 In spite of all that Lincoln had to block his successful leadership, he persevered.
 As he put it, “A friend is someone who has the same enemies as you.”

 Lincoln’s force of character, integrity, and leadership skills kept the nation together.

-What would the world look like today if the union would have fallen apart?
+What would the world look like today if the union had fallen apart?
 Some may think it would be better.
-Others, me included, feel it would be nothing like it is today.
+Others, myself included, feel it would be nothing like it is today.
 The United States has played an important part in shaping the world of today.
-Who would have helped the British and other allies defeat the Axis Powers in WII?
+Who would have helped the British and other allies defeat the Axis Powers in WWII?

-Winston Churchill faced many similarly difficult situations as had Lincoln.
+Winston Churchill faced many similarly difficult situations as Lincoln.

 He had many enemies of the same magnitude as Lincoln.
 Who would have lifted the British people to keep them stalwart in their indomitable spirit to never give in?
 In the midst of night after night of horrendous firebombing of the British people, Churchill found the resolve to keep them strong.